 When it came to planting a new church in the Central Valley, the three men behind Highview Bible Church did their homework.
 Which isn’t surprising, since each has a background in education.
-After much research, they came up with a model that took them back to where they had spent their careers: school.
+After much research and jotting down points on their best Christian planner, they came up with a model that took them back to where they had spent their careers: school.

 That Highview Bible was founded by a group of educators is evident on the church’s website — “Our church is a community of learners,” is the opening line of a detailed, three-tiered vision statement — and in their strict adherence to a textbook, the Bible.
 The church, quite literally, is run by the book.